LeeCampbell/IntroToRx/content/11_SchedulingAndThreading.md

 When that call to `Subscribe` happens, we end up with a chain of observers—the Rx-supplied observer that will invoke our callback was passed to the observable returned by `Take`, which will in turn create an observer that subscribed to the observable returned by `Buffer`, which will in turn create an observer subscribed to the `Where` observable, which will have created yet another observer which is subscribed to `source`.

 So when `source` decides to produce an item, it will invoke the `Where` operator's observer's `OnNext`.
 That will invoke the predicate, and if the `MessageType` is indeed 3, the `Where` observer will call `OnNext` on the `Buffer`'s observer, and it will do this on the same thread.
 The `Where` observer's `OnNext` isn't going to return until the `Buffer` observer's `OnNext` returns.
-Now if the `Buffer` observer determines that it has completely filled a buffer (e.g., it just received its 10th item), then it is also not going to return yet—it's going to invoke the `Take` observer's `OnNext`, and as long as `Take` hasn't already received 20 items, it's going to call `OnNext` on the Rx-supplied observer that will invoke our callback.
+Now if the `Buffer` observer determines that it has completely filled a buffer (e.g., it just received its 10th item), then it is also not going to return yet—it's going to invoke the `Take` observer's `OnNext`, and as long as `Take` hasn't already received 20 buffers, it's going to call `OnNext` on the Rx-supplied observer that will invoke our callback.

 So for the source notifications that make it all the way through to that `Console.WriteLine` in the callback passed to subscribe, we end up with a lot of nested calls on the stack: